Back to Garden & Landscape

 Reflowering

 Prune tall growth at approximately six-week intervals to keep the plant well formed.
 The last pruning or pinch before flowering should occur in late August.
-The poinsettia is a naturally woody plant that easily can be trained into many shapes during summer pruning.
-Consider a poinsettia tree, hanging basket or other artistic creation.
+The poinsettia is a naturally woody plant that can easily be trained into many shapes during summer pruning.
+Consider a poinsettia tree, hanging basket or other artistic creations.
 Just remember to heed the last pinching date and the darkness requirement to achieve your masterpiece by the holidays.

 Indoors, place the poinsettia in a bright area where the temperature will remain constant.
 Water as needed and fertilize with a complete fertilizer every two to three weeks.
 During the summer, the plant may go outdoors in a partly shaded area.
 After the danger of frost is past in the spring, and minimum temperatures reach 55F, place the plant on the patio or sink it into the ground.
-It prefers a well-drained, slightly shaded location (see Figure 1).
-Turn the pot once a week to prevent roots from growing through the drainage hole.
-Bring plants into the house when night temperatures are colder than 55F (approximately September 1 in Colorado).
+Slightly shaded locations are ideal (see Figure 1).
+If the pot is in the ground, turn it weekly to prevent roots from growing through the drainage hole.
+Bring plants into the house when night temperatures are colder than 55F (approximately September 1 at lower elevations in Colorado).
+Continue fertilizing and watering to encourage good growth.

 Poinsettias are short-day photoperiodic plants.
 This means they set buds and produce flowers as the autumn nights lengthen, blooming naturally during November or December.
-To flower and develop colored bracts, a poinsettia must receive as much sunshine as possible during the day.
-Starting about October 1, it also needs at least 14 hours of uninterrupted darkness each night at temperatures between 60 and 70F.
-Stray light of any kind (street lights, pool lights or lamps) could delay or entirely halt the reflowering process.
-The dark treatment should last until color shows in the bracts (approximately Thanksgiving).
+To flower and develop colored bracts, a poinsettia must receive ample light during the day.
+Starting around October 1, it also needs at least 14 hours of uninterrupted darkness each night at temperatures between 60 and 70F in order to flower.
+Bright stray light of any kind (nearby streetlights, pool lights, or indoor lamps) could delay or entirely halt the reflowering process.
+The dark treatment should last until color just shows in the bracts (usually around Thanksgiving).
 Some modern cultivars may show color as much as two weeks before Thanksgiving.
-Continue fertilizing and watering to encourage good growth.

 Disease and Pest Control